serhan-yilmaz/networkvisualizer/README.md

 With these features, NetworkVisualizer offers powerful tools for visualizing and analyzing various types of networks, enabling users to create visually appealing and publication-quality network figures that showcase their data in an engaging and informative manner.
 The provided flexibility and functionality to effectively explore and present network data can make it a valuable tool for researchers, analysts, and data scientists.

-Please note that the current version of NetworkVisualizer supports only undirected graphs.
+<em> Please note that the current version of NetworkVisualizer supports only undirected graphs. </em>

 ## Getting Started